OriginStampTimestamping/originstamp-verification/README.md

    ![Sample](https://groups.google.com/group/originstamp/attach/49fe6696c1f2d/merkle_tree_verification.png?part=0.1&authuser=0&view=1)

+   The top hash corresponds to the private key we embedded in the blockchain through a transaction.
    For a more detailled explanation of the Merkle tree, we want to refer to [Wikipedia](https://en.wikipedia.org/wiki/Merkle_tree)

 4. **Determine the Bitcoin address**.
 Having determined the private key in the previous step, we can use this private key for a new Bitcoin address.
 The detailled steps to calculate the uncompressed Bitcoin address can be found [here](https://gobittest.appspot.com/Address).